Kitura/BlueSSLService/README.md

 ```
 public var verifyCallback: ((_ service: SSLService) -> (Bool, String?))? = nil
 ```
 Setting this callback is not required.
 It defaults to `nil` unless set.
 The first parameter passed to your callback is the instance of `SSLService` that has this callback.
 This will allow you to access the public members of the `SSLService` instance in order to do additional verification.
 Upon completion, your callback should return a tuple.
 The first value is a `Bool` indicating the sucess or failure of the routine.
 The second value is an `optional String` value used to provide a description in the case where verification failed.
-In the event of callback failure, an `exception` will be thrown by the internal verification function.  **Important Note:** To effectively use this callback requires knowledge of the platforms underlying secure transport service, `Apple Secure Transport` on `macOS` and `OpenSSL` on `Linux`.
+In the event of callback failure, an `exception` will be thrown by the internal verification function.  **Important Note:** To effectively use this callback requires knowledge of the platforms underlying secure transport service, `Apple Secure Transport` on `supported Apple platforms` and `OpenSSL` on `Linux`.

 ### Skipping Connection Verification